 Why Kids Understand Ambiguous Loss Intuitively

 After a parent has TBI, kids might say, "She looks like my Mom, but she doesn't act like it," or "He seems half dead, and half alive."

 Two teenagers.
 A dark road.
 A drunk driver.
 This excerpt is from a beautiful book about the journey from grief to gratitude to grace by a pediatrician-mother.

 Growing Up with Brain Injury

-This is a glimpse into the life of girl whose father sustained a brain injury.
+This is a glimpse into the life of a girl whose father sustained a brain injury.
 Her life continues to be defined by the moment of her father's car crash — for better and for worse.

 Helping Children Cope with Head Injury in the Family